-The Division of the Budget (DOB or Division) Economic, Revenue, and Spending Methodologies supplements the detailed forecast of the economy, tax receipts, and spending forecasts presented in New York State's (NYS or the State) Executive Budget and Quarterly Updates.
-This volume is intended to provide background information on the methods and models used to generate estimates for the major economic, receipt, and spending sources contained in the Executive Budget.
-DOB's forecast methodology utilizes sophisticated econometric models, augmented by the input of a panel of economic experts, and a thorough review of economic, tax receipts and spending data to form multi-year quarterly projections of economic, tax receipts, and spending changes.
+The Division of the Budget (DOB or Division) Economic, Revenue, and Spending Methodologies supplements the detailed forecast of the economy, tax, and spending forecasts presented in the Executive Budget and Quarterly Updates.
+The purpose of this volume is to provide background information on the methods and models used to generate estimates for the major receipt and spending sources contained in the FY 2024 Executive Budget.
+DOB's forecast methodology utilizes sophisticated econometric models, augmented by the input of a panel of economic experts, and a thorough review of economic, revenue and spending data to form multi-year quarterly projections of economic, revenue, and spending changes.

-The spending side analysis is designed to provide background information on the methods and analyses used to generate spending estimates for several major program areas contained in the Budget and is meant to enhance the presentation and transparency of the State's spending forecast.
-The methodologies illustrate how spending forecasts are the product of many factors and sources of information, including past performance and trends, administrative constraints, expert judgment of State agency staff, and information on the State's economic analysis and forecast-especially in cases where spending trends are sensitive to changes in economic conditions.
+The spending side analysis is designed to provide background information on the methods and analyses used to generate spending estimates for a number of major program areas contained in the budget and is meant to enhance the presentation and transparency of the State's spending forecast.
+The methodologies illustrate how spending forecasts are the product of many factors and sources of information, including past performance and trends, administrative constraints, expert judgment of State agency staff, and information on the State's economic analysis and forecast, especially in cases where spending trends are sensitive to changes in economic conditions.